rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"You can't stay in your corner of the Forest waiting for others to come to you.
-You have to go to them sometimes."</i>
+<i>"Success is not the key to happiness.
+Happiness is the key to success.
+If you love what you are doing, you will be successful."</i>
 <br>
-<b>- A.A.
-Milne</b>
+<b>- Albert Schweitzer</b>
 </blockquote>
 </p>